 The first Palestinian intifada in 1987 and the establishment of the Unified Leadership of the Intifada; Madrid peace conference 1992; Oslo Accords signed between Israel and PLO in 1993; establishment of the Palestinian National Authority in 1994; continuation of Israeli settlement activities; fragmentation of Palestinian territories.

-The outbreak of the Second Intifada and the re-occupation of the Palestinian Territories under PA control in 2002; the Israeli siege of Arafat in Ramallah leading to his death in 2004; the UN recognition of the State of Palestine as non-member state in 2012.
+The outbreak of the Second Intifada and the re-occupation of the Palestinian Territories under Palestinian Authority control in 2002; the Israeli siege of Arafat in Ramallah leading to his death in 2004; the UN recognition of the State of Palestine as non-member state in 2012; the Great March for Return in 2018.